Lyndon B. Johnson: Vice presidential nomination

 After much discussion with party leaders and others, Kennedy offered Johnson the vice presidential nomination at the Los Angeles Biltmore Hotel on July 14, the morning after Kennedy was nominated, and Johnson accepted.
 From that point to the actual nomination that evening, several facts are in dispute, including whether convention chairman LeRoy Collins' had the two-thirds majority required to begin the convention's proceedings.
 Kennedy's choice of Johnson as his running mate was intended to attract Southern votes.
 Kennedy was a liberal Bostonian and a Roman Catholic.
 Johnson was more conservative, a Southerner, and a member of the Disciples of Christ.
 Nevertheless, labor leaders were unanimous in their opposition to Johnson.
 AFL-CIO president George Meany called Johnson "the arch-foe of labor", and Illinois AFL-CIO president Reuben Soderstrom asserted Kennedy had "made chumps out of leaders of the American labor movement".

 Re-election to U.S. Senate

 At the same time as his vice presidential run, Johnson also sought a third term in the U.S. Senate.
 According to Robert Caro: Johnson won an election for both the vice presidency of the United States, on the Kennedy–Johnson ticket, and for a third term as senator (he had Texas law changed to allow him to run for both offices).
 When he won the vice presidency, he made arrangements to resign from the Senate, as he was required to do under federal law, as soon as it convened on January 3, 1961.
 Johnson was re-elected senator with 1,306,605 votes (58 percent) to Republican John Tower's 927,653 (41.1 percent).
+He did not take office for his third term, however, being Vice President-elect at the time.
 Fellow Democrat William A. Blakley was appointed to replace Johnson, but lost a special election in May 1961 to Tower.